Retail sales rise solid 0.7% in September, reflecting US shoppers’ resilience despite higher prices

 A closely watched category of retail sales that excludes auto dealers, gas stations and building materials and feeds into the gross domestic product jumped 0.6% last month compared to the prior month.

-September’s uptick in retail sales, the sixth consecutive monthly gain, reflects how the U.S. economy has remained resilient despite attempts by the Federal Reserve to cool spending and hiring.
-Spending has been volatile after surging nearly 3% in January.
-Sales tumbled in February and March before recovering in the spring and summer.

-Spending at restaurants were up 0.9%, while spending online rose 1.1% last month, according to the report.
+Spending at restaurants was up 0.9%, while spending online rose 1.1% last month, according to the report.
 Sales at general merchandise stores rose 0.4%.
 Business at grocery stores was up 0.4%.
-Sales at home furnishings and furniture stores were flat, while electronics store saw a 0.8% decline reflecting a difficult housing market.
+Sales at home furnishings and furniture stores were flat, while electronics stores and outlets that sell building materials saw declines reflecting a difficult housing market.

+The retail sales report, which reflects the sixth consecutive monthly gain, reinforces the fact that American consumers, as a whole, are showing no signs of pulling back on their spending, which powers most of the economy.
+That spending comes despite attempts by the Federal Reserve to cool spending and hiring.
+But the robust sales report also means that the Fed officials could leave the door open for additional rate hikes.

+“If the cost-of-living crisis has hit consumer confidence you wouldn’t know it judging by a second month of strong retail sales with the consumer buying everything that wasn’t nailed down,” said Christopher S. Rupkey, chief economist at FWDBONDS LLC, a financial markets research company.
+“Fed officials have another rate hike this year up on their forecast board, and they will need to use it, if the economic data continues to surprise economists on the upside.”

 The retail sales report came as businesses across the U.S. economy ramped up hiring in September, defying surging interest rates, and the ongoing threat of a government shutdown.
 The strength of hiring has surprised economists inside and outside of the Fed.